Two students working on a project together.

 Upon being offered an assistantship, the student will receive the "Terms of Offer" of a Graduate Assistantship, which outlines the conditions of the assistantship offer, including the date upon which the student is to report, and to whom he or she should report.
 Although an assistantship is taxable, it is not considered by the University to be compensation for work done.
 Instead, it is intended to help support a student during his or her graduate study.
 Should it become necessary for the student to withdraw from the University during the period of the assistantship, the assistantship will also be terminated.
 Periods of withdrawal are not excepted when determining time to completion for a degree.

 Graduate assistants must have health insurance coverage that meets certain standards established by the University.
 Graduate assistants are eligible to participate in the health policy designated by the University, with the assistantship paying eighty percent of the individual annual premium with the remaining twenty percent being deducted from the student’s assistantship stipend.
 A student holding any graduate assistantship may not normally accept employment of any kind beyond that specified by his or her assistantship.
 A student may receive a concurrent fellowship supplement.
-In addition, the Graduate School regulates both the maximum and the minimum number of course credits a graduate student may take.
+In addition, the J. Jeffrey and Ann Marie Fox Graduate School regulates both the maximum and the minimum number of course credits a graduate student may take.

-Both teaching and research assistantships are offered according to the anticipated needs of the Program, as well as the support available.
+Both teaching and research assistantships are offered according to the anticipated needs of the program, as well as the support available.
 These assistantships have different responsibilities associated with them and are supported by different sources of funding.
 Assistantship support for each student will be reviewed at regular intervals.
 Normally, students who maintain regular academic status and who make adequate progress toward completing their degrees can expect continued support.

 For more information about types of funding, please see below.